casangi/casagui/docs/source/design/applications/interactive_clean.rst

 * _control_ - pause or stop further calls to :code:`tclean`

-* _convergece_ - update convergence quality plot
+* _convergence_ - update convergence quality plot

-These are two separate websockets to ensure that _control_ messages are not delayed due to convergenve information updates from :code:`tclean` executions.
+These are two separate websockets to ensure that _control_ messages are not delayed due to convergence information updates from :code:`tclean` executions.
 More information about :code:`CubeMask` is available in the :doc:`its design document <../components/cube_mask`.

 In response to control commands from the interactive clean GUI, :code:`tclean` is called